 Finally they stopped, either convinced by our pleas for mercy or simply tired of whaling on us.
 As they walked back to their car, Matt staggered to his feet, fishing his phone from his pocket while trying to make out the license plate of the vehicle the trio was getting into.
 As Matt dialed 911 in shock, he was just grasping the new reality: We've just been assaulted by some plainclothes cops, and they're leaving.

 The line rang, and in a heartbeat the taller man sprinted at Matt.
 You can hear him scream on the recorded 911 call, "Who the fuck are you calling?" just before he hit Matt hard enough to knock him several feet backward and into the wall.
-They were on Matt again in seconds—Greg rushed to pull them off once more, but they violently slammed the back of Greg's head to the pavement.
+They were on Matt again in seconds—Jonathan rushed to pull them off once more, but they violently slammed the back of Jonathan's head to the pavement.
 He lost consciousness.

-Greg woke to the bright lights of a police cruiser rolling into the parking lot.
+Jonathan woke to the bright lights of a police cruiser rolling into the parking lot.
 Finally, he thought, his face still pressed into the cold pavement by his assailant, this is over.
 They're going to be arrested, everything will be fine.

 After a short conversation, the officers politely ushered the two men who had just left us bloodied and concussed to their car.